q-posev/qp2-singularity/README.md

 ## Build qp2_pure.sif container

-The `qp2_pure.def` file contains isntructions to build a Singularity image from the Ubuntu base with development branch of Quantum Package and with TREXIO library (v.2.1.0) installed in it.
+The `qp2_pure.def` file contains instructions to build a Singularity image from the Ubuntu base with development branch of Quantum Package and with TREXIO library (v.2.1.0) installed in it.

 To build the container, run: